Commercial Vehicle Group, Inc. (CVGI) CEO Harold Bevis on Q1 2020 Results - Earnings Call Transcript

 Mike Shlisky

 Okay.
-How about your -- and I ask this every quarter, by the way, it seems like.
+How about your -- and I ask this every quarter, by the way, things like.
 The operating pull through outlook.
 I know it’s going to be a tough quarter, but do you still feel like you’ll be in that 20%, 25% range, even in these extreme times?

 Harold Bevis